maciejgz/python-rate-limiter/README.md

 #### Leaking bucket algorithm - #TODO - implement leaking bucket algorithm with some queue
 The leaking bucket algorithm is a rate limiting algorithm that is used to control the rate of traffic sent or received by a network.
 It is used to prevent abuse of the network and to ensure that the network is used in a fair way.
 The leaking bucket algorithm works by maintaining a bucket of tokens represented by the queue.
 Each token represents a unit of traffic that can be sent or received by the network.
 When a packet of traffic is sent or received by the network, a token is removed from the queue.
 If the queue is full, the packet is dropped or delayed until a token becomes available.
 The leaking bucket algorithm is a simple and efficient way to control the rate of traffic sent or received by a network.
 The leaking bucket algorithm is implemented in two ways:
-- in_memory_leaking_bucket - [source code](/src/in_memory_leaking_bucket.py) - single instance of leaking bucket.
+- leaking_bucket_queue - [source code](/src/leaking_bucket_queue.py) - single instance of leaking bucket.
 Each user can make one request per 15 seconds.
 Rate limit is set to 100 requests per 15 seconds.
 Tokens are refilled every 15 seconds.

 ## Configuration